Arshpreet-Singh38/dummy/README.md

 python source_price_lookup.py
 ```

-8) After execution, you will see the a welcome message, after which the Bell Smartphone Homepage will load in the foreground.
+8) After execution, a welcome message will be displayed followed by loading the Bell Smartphone Homepage in the foreground.

 9) The questions will be prompted for user inputs that form the basis for search criteria.